Heavy periods, also known as menorrhagia, can be painful, make you feel miserable and interfere with your day-to-day life.

 As the name suggests, it involves purposely obstructing a blood vessel around the uterus to cut the supply of blood to the fibroids.
 The procedure involves inserting a catheter, usually under local anaesthetic, into the uterine artery and injecting small particles to block the blood supply.

-Remember, the treatment options depend on: Any existing health conditions, your age, the type of abnormal bleeding you are experiencing and how long you are bleeding for.
+Remember, the treatment options depend on any existing health conditions, your age, the type of abnormal bleeding you are experiencing and how long you are bleeding.
 You should discuss the available treatments openly with your doctor to determine the best course of action for you.

 It can be difficult to establish if your periods are normal or heavy.
-Every woman is different so how would you know your menstrual bleeding is heavy?
-Well, over time you would recognise how much blood you lose during your periods by how many tampons/sanitary pads you go through.
-If notice any of the following changes it would be an indication that your period is heavy:
+Every woman is different, so how would you know your menstrual bleeding is heavy?
+Well, over time, you would recognise how much blood you lose during your periods by how many tampons/sanitary pads you go through.
+If you notice any of the following changes, it would be an indication that your period is heavy:

 The first thing to do when you notice you are experiencing heavy periods is to speak to your doctor.
 Your period is unique to you, so the type of treatment you are advised will be linked to your medical history.

-Remember, heavy bleeding during your period is nothing to be ashamed about.
-Around a third of women in the UK, aged 30-49 get heavy periods.
+Remember, heavy bleeding during your period is nothing to be ashamed of.
+Around a third of women in the UK aged 30-49 get heavy periods.
 If you think your periods are heavy, speak to your doctor before you start any type of treatment.
 They can discuss your individual options and advise on which route is best for your body.

 NHS, 2018.
 Heavy periods.